erichosick/trkm/packages/http-cookies-ts/README.md

 Converts a cookie string, often returned by document.cookie ([more info](https://developer.mozilla.org/en-US/docs/web/api/document/cookie)) to an object.
 WARNING: Cookie names are case sensitive along with javascript object properties

 * @param cookies - A string containing zero or more cookies as defined by [Http cookie format](https://developer.mozilla.org/en-US/docs/web/api/document/cookie).
-* @param alter - When provided, enables converting a cookie name before using the cookie name as the object property name.
+* @param options - Options provided to the cookiesToObj **alter**: When provided, enables converting a cookie name before using the cookie name as the object property name.
 * @returns - An object whose properties are the properties of all cookies in the cookies string and value is the value of the cookie.

 ```typescript